trustm3/trustm3.github.io/deploy/smartphone.md

 #### Change default usertoken password
 Now you have deployed a development release to your device.
-The device generates a user token which is used to encrypt the containers data with the default password **trustme**.
+The device generates a user token which is used to encrypt the container's data with the default password **trustme**.
 If you want to use the phone for real user data, you are strongly advised to change the password of this token before you start any container for the fist time!